seankmartin/three-js-journey/README.md

 - To keep shaders in a separate file, use the `glslify` package.
 This allows you to write shaders in a separate file and import them into your JavaScript files.
 Alternatively, you can use the `glsl` package to write shaders in JavaScript files.
 Becaause we usually use `vite` to create a project, we can use the `vite-plugin-glsl` to import GLSL files directly into our JavaScript files.
 - You can make a blank npm project by using `npm init -y`.
 - `tailwind-css` is a utility-first CSS framework.
 It can be used to create responsive designs quickly.
+- Troika is a library for creating 3D text in Three JS (https://github.com/protectwise/troika/tree/main/packages/troika-three-text).
+It can be used to create 3D text with custom fonts and styles.

 ## Texture Compression and Creation